llundquist/vsi-is/vsi_is_create_instance_cli.md

     Remember the floating IP `Address` for later.

 Need more help?
-You can always run `ibmcloud is instance-create --help` when needed.
+You can always run `ibmcloud is help` when needed.
 {: tip}

 Do you prefer to create an instance using the {{site.data.keyword.cloud_notm}} console?
 For more information, see [Creating an instance](vsi_is_create_instance.html).